-The initial overall quota for the Special Use fishery is a portion of the overall TAC for the Strait of Georgia.
-The total TAC in the Special Use fishery has been up to 902 tons in recent years which is distributed within the license types listed in the table below.
+The proposed quota for the Special Use fishery is a portion of the overall TAC for the Strait of Georgia.
+The total TAC in the Special Use fishery is 902 tons in recent years which is distributed within the license types listed in the table below.